SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Advanced Bombs

-You've learned how to change damage type of a bomb into Force, Radiant, Necrotic, Thunder or Psychic.
+You've learned how to change damage type of bomb into Force, Radiant, Necrotic, Thunder or Psychic.
 Those bombs deal slightly less damage than Fire ones, but include additional effects.

 * Improved Concentrated Bombs